-In 2007, two oddballs in Brooklyn named Supreme and Pants wanted to go on a road trip.
+In 2007, two devastatingly handsome reprobates in Brooklyn named Supreme and Pants wanted to go on a road trip.
 Neither of them had a car.
 Neither of them had a license.
 The only logical thing to do was to get other people to drive them, and also get them to pay for it.
 Rental Car Rally was born.

-Enlisting the aid of their old friend and drunken wizard named Mustache, they created a rolling carnival of costumed humans who they led on an overnight journey to uniquely odd roadside attractions like a nudist bookstore run by America’s first male exotic dancer, abandoned hotels, amusement parks overgrown with graffiti and weeds, secret desert communities, and deserted military bases lost to time.
+Enlisting the aid of their old friend and drunken wizard named Mustache, they created a rolling carnival of costumed humans who they led on an overnight journey to uniquely odd roadside attractions including things like nudist bookstores, abandoned hotels, amusement parks overgrown with graffiti and weeds, secret desert communities, and deserted military bases lost to time.
 Things got weird.

 To the extent we believe in fundamentals, whatever those are, we're fundamentally against rules, guidelines, and officious-looking judges wagging clipboards in your face nozzle.
-But the rules below are not normal rules.
-These are rules to provide a perfectly nonsensical evening.
-And so:
+Alas, people must be led:

 Rule 1: You must provide your odometer at the start and finish line